yext/search-ui-react/docs/answers-react-components.verticallink.md

 ## VerticalLink interface

-The data model for a vertical link.
+Data needed to create a URL to a vertical search page.

 <b>Signature:</b>